KevinCrespin/p5-Brick-Game/README.md

 [p5.js](http://p5js.org) is a Javascript library with the goal of making coding accessible for artists, designers, educators, and beginners.
 It is a reinterpretation of [Processing](http://processing.org), by Casey Reas and Ben Fry, initiated by artist [Lauren McCarthy](http://www.lauren-mccarthy.com/).

-## Complications
+## The problems

-* The game doesn't contain a complex set of physics which makes gameplay strightfoward, since the ball just changes x and y direction when it collides with an object.
+* The game doesn't contain a complex set of physics or collision.
-* The bricks' collision box behaves unconstently and it may generate akward situations, especially on higher levels of the games when the ball speed is high.
-* Most of the game assets positions are hard-coded, which makes screen responsiveness impossible.
-A fix can be implemented but it means that the game should be recoded entirely, and I pass.
+* The game was meant to be a quick coding exersice just to try the [p5.js](http://p5js.org) library.
-* The game can only be played on full-screen, and only on full screen.
-If not on full screen mode, the game appears to be off-screen.
+* The game can only be played on a web browser on full-screen mode since cross-platform compatability was not in mind when in development, and the project will most likely won't be revisited.